 Through the better coordination of freight leaving Australia, we can restore key freight routes and establish more frequent flights to our key markets so that our agriculture and fishery exporters can deliver their products to customers on time".

 The Agricultural Minister David Littleproud added "We're backing our farmers and fishers by making sure they can get more of their high-quality product into overseas markets.
 This is about reducing the barriers our agricultural and fisheries exporters face, so they can get back to focusing on producing the best and highest-quality product in the world".

-The International Freight Assistance Mechanism has already proved to be a success with 560 registered businesses and 50 flights booked under the list of high value products.
-Initiatives like this are exactly what Australia needed to help boost the economy after the uncertainty caused by the recent pandemic outbreak.
+The International Freight Assistance Mechanism has already proved to be a success with 560 registered businesses and 50 flights booked under the list of high-value products.
+Initiatives like this are exactly what Australia needs to help boost the economy after the uncertainty caused by the pandemic.

 Stay up to date with the current news relating to the foreign and logistics scene.